 Improve schema implementation:

 Knowledge Panel accuracy increasingly affects AI search visibility.
-AI systems reference Knowledge Graph data when generating responses about entities.
+AI systems reference Knowledge Graph data when generating responses about entities, and the Google AI Overview SEO impact shows how entity authority influences AI-generated content.

 AI implications: